ambujtewari/LT-fall2025/README.md

 - learning from quantum examples
 - generation

 No prior background in learning theory is required.
 But a high level of mathematical maturity will be needed to fully benefit from this course.
-A more detailed syllabus will be eventually posted at this webpage.
+The topics list below is tentative and subject to change.

 # Logistics
 Time & Days: TuTh 2:30PM - 4:00PM
 Location: TBD
 Half semester course dates: Aug 25, 2025-Oct 10, 2025

-# Papers
+# Topics

 ## Background